cisagov/manage.get.gov/.github/pull_request_template.md

 #### Reviewed, tested, and left feedback about the changes

 - [ ] Pulled this branch locally and tested it
-- [ ] Verified code meets above code standards and user-facing checklist.
+- [ ] Verified code meets all checks above.
 Address any checks that are not satisfied
 - [ ] Reviewed this code and left comments.
 Indicate if comments must be addressed before code is merged
 - [ ] Checked that all code is adequately covered by tests
 - [ ] Verify migrations are valid and do not conflict with existing migrations

 #### Validated user-facing changes as a developer
-**Note:** Multiple code reviewers can share the checklists above, a second reviewers should not make a duplicate checklist
+**Note:** Multiple code reviewers can share the checklists above, a second reviewers should not make a duplicate checklist.
+All checks should be checked before approving, even those labeled N/A.

 - [ ] New pages have been added to .pa11yci file so that they will be tested with our automated accessibility testing
 - [ ] Checked keyboard navigability